nextcloud/user_external/README.md

 ### Configuration
-The parameters are `host, port, sslmode, domain`.
+The parameters are `host, port, sslmode, domain, user_regexp`.
 Possible values for sslmode are `ssl` or `tls`.
 Add the following to your `config.php`: